EC528-Fall-2023/Evolution-of-Kubernetes-/README.md

 - Exploring the inclusion of third-party network and storage plugins if time allows, given Kubernetes' extensive ecosystem.

 ## 5. Acceptance criteria

 - Have SBOM of every version of Kubernetes
-- A large dataset that's publicly accessible covering the software compositional evolution of Kubernetes
+- A large dataset that's publicly accessible covering the software compositional evolution of Kubernetes to one level of dependency at minimum
+- An analytical framework that can query each dependency and return the number of vulnerabilities and severity of vulnerability from the NIST NVD, and use GitHub API for other information such as the number of commits, and the percentage that is unreviewed
 - Development of a CLI tool for users to visualize the data, and interact with our data
 - Validate our end product with a Kubernetes development community, and see if our product resonates with them

 ## 6. Release Planning:

 ### Sprint #1 (Sep 20 - Oct 3)
 - Learning about the Kubernetes ecosystem, survey, and review the ecosystem.
 - Start some architecture (how to collect data, how to store data, which database to use) not necessarily implementing.